 =D5-E5

-❷ After that press the ENTER button to execute the subtraction formula.
+❷ Press the ENTER button to execute the subtraction formula.

-❸ Finally drag the Fill Handle icon to the end of the Work Hours column.
+❸ Drag the Fill Handle icon to the end of the Work Hours column.

-Instead of using the simple arithmetic subtraction formula, we can use the MOD function to do so.
-Actually, we will use the subtraction formula inside the MOD function, within its argument list.
+Instead of using the simple arithmetic subtraction formula, we can use the MOD function.
+Use the subtraction formula inside the MOD function within its argument list.

 Now follow the steps below to learn the procedure: